projectitis/eq_parser/README.md

 ## Additional information

-This parser is not based on the shunting yard algorithm or reverse polish notation.
-I am not sure if it actually matches any existing algorithm or if it is novel.
-It's based on a single stack, and does not use recursion.
+Although not using any existing technique as a reference, this parser is very likely an implementation of operator precedence parsing, such as Pratt Parsing.
+I have not studied parsing techniques, but reading summaries online it appears to work in the same way, without creating an intermediary format such as Reverse Polish Notation.

 Tokens are pushed to the stack just once, and popped/processed just once, so performance is fast (see [benchmarks](#benchmark-results)) and linear with respect to the length of the equation.

 There is a minimal implementation included for reference purposes.
 It can be used like this: